ssfernandes/tenClustS/README.md

 FILES
 -----
-    For illustration purposes we provide a sythetic time-evolving network (synthdata.mat) and a demo file (demo.m).
+    For illustration purposes we provide a sythetic time-evolving network (synthdata.mat) and 2 demo files (demo_single_window.m and demo_sliding_window.m).
+The first demo aims at demonstrating as tenClustS may be called to summarize a given network time-window (by using summarize.m function).
+The second demo shows how to sequentially apply tenCLustS in a slidding window of a given network (using online_summarization.m function)

 MANUSCRIPT DATASETS
 -------------------